Best Assetto Corsa Rally Settings for Thrustmaster TX / T300

 Minimum Force raises the lightest forces so they can be felt more strongly.
 In practice, this turns up the road texture vibrations.
 Just a slight boost is perfect for these wheels.

-Damper adds some weight to the wheel when it is stopped.
+Damper adds some weight to the wheel when the car is moving slowly or stopped.

-Steering Lock needs to match what you have set in the Thrustmaster Control Panel or what you have set on the wheel itself.
+Steering Lock needs to match what you have set in the Thrustmaster Control Panel.

 Conclusion